adriancm93/website/content/home/experience.md

   date_end = "2019-08-01"
   description = """
   Achievements:
   * Programmed statistical models to evaluate the effects of the FedEx  Technology Incentive  Program (FTIP) on revenue growth by analyzing over $30 million in cash awards
-  * Collaborated with a team of six to prepare a presentation for a Senior VP and sales team, which featured my findings on FTIP and recommendations on how to increase the return-over-expenditure ratio
 """
 +++